Nisa-fatima369/mvvm_architecture_with_api_and_provider/README.md

 API Used: https://reqres.in/

 ## 🔑 License
-This project is licensed under the MIT License - see the  file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ☺️ Author
 **NISA FATIMA**